MathsTutionSarjapura/Sompuragate/index.md

 * Near Spandana Hospital, Sompura Gate, Sarjapura **call or watsapp 9538072190

 ## Courses / Syllabus
-* Mathematics for Grades 6 to 12
+* Science and Mathematics for Grades 6 to 12
-* Science for Grades 9 to 12
-* Special Batch for ICSE Physics/Chemistry/Biology - for Grades 9,10
-* Any syllabus including State, CBSE, ICSE, IB, IGCSE
+* All syllabus including State, CBSE, ICSE, IB, IGCSE
 * Complimentary Mathematics Olympiad sessions included
+* Complimentary NEET Coaching included for grades 11, 12 PCB Batch
 * Daily assignments will be given for each day
 * Progress Tracking: We believe in tracking progress every step of the way.
 With regular assessments and feedback, you'll know exactly where you stand and how far you've come on your math journey.

 ## Fee Structure
-* Home visits Starts @Rs.
-8000 monthly depending up on the distance and grades
+* Doorstep visits Starts @Rs.
+12000 monthly depending up on the distance and grades
 * For Batch admissions, Rates are given below

 | Grades  | Monthly Fees [Mathematics] |